-HamTrek, Hamilton's annual triathlon and walk, celebrated its 10th anniversary this year.
-The annual triathlon and walk offers Hamilton community members the opportunity to compete individually or as part of a three-person team in swimming, on-road biking and cross-country running.
+HamTrek, Hamilton's annual triathlon and walk, celebrated its 10th anniversary last year.
+The annual triathlon and walk offers Hamilton community members the opportunity to compete individually or as relay teams in swimming, on-road biking and cross-country running.

-Prizes were awarded to the top six female and top six male individuals, as well as the top female, male and coed teams.
-There were also prizes for the best themed team as represented by their outfits.
+Prizes were awarded to the top six female and top six male individuals, as well as the top three female, male and coed teams.

-As a sprint triathlon the distances were shortened to 525 yds of swimming (21 lengths in the pool), 9 miles of on-road biking (two times around the Griffin Road loop and 5k of cross-country running (the cross-country course).
-The whole event took place on the Hamilton College campus and surrounding roads.
-HamTrek started in Bristol Pool and finished in the field behind the fitness center.
+As a sprint triathlon event the distances are 525 yds of swimming (21 lengths in the pool), 9 miles of on-road biking (two times around the Griffin Road loop and 5k of cross-country running (the cross-country course).
+The whole event takes place on the Hamilton College campus and surrounding roads.
+HamTrek starts in the Bristol Pool and finishes in the field behind the fitness center.

 May 6, 2013

 Professor of English Onno Oerlemans was the top individual finisher, Lauren King ’16 was the top female individual, and team “Adirondack Adventure” (Director of Outdoor Leadership Andrew Jillings, Will Robertson ’14 and Marcos Sotelo ’15), won the relay in the 10th annual HamTrek Triathlon on May 3.